Dispersion relation of the neutrino plasma: Unifying fast, slow, and collisional instabilities: Near-luminal gapped modes

 \subsection{Dispersion relation near the light cone}

 For a small vacuum energy splitting or collision rate, the $I_n$ integrals diverge logarithmically.
 More specifically, as $\tomegaE,\Gamma_E\to 0$ and if we write $\omega=k+\chi$, we can expand in $\chi$ and for near-luminal modes include only the dominant logarithmic terms in the integrals.
 We first introduced this procedure in Ref.~\cite{Fiorillo:2024bzm} for the fast regime and in Ref.~\cite{Fiorillo:2024pns} for the slow case.
-In particular, an immediate generalization of Eq.~(5.1) in Ref.~\cite{Fiorillo:2024pns} yields
+As a brief outline, for any integral of the form